Principles of Interior Design

 Harmony in the room is created using a unifying element.
 It is a blend of individual parts into a whole, a seamless emotional and functional background.
 It can be the overall colour of the interior, accessories of a similar style or details on the furniture.

 Rhythm is the use of the same element several times in a room.
-These can be details on the furniture, different patterns, colours and textures, which can be magnified or reduced to create a rhythmic repetition.
+These can be details on the furniture, patterns, colours, and textures, magnified or reduced to create a rhythmic repetition.

 Alternatively, the rhythm can be accented with different accessories such as paintings or vases.
 The layout sequence, changing their size and shape, can help create rhythm in the living space.

-While it is important to maintain harmony and integrity in the interior, it is important to use a little contrast.
-This can help to highlight certain details in the room and avoid overly neutral interiors and a dull look.
+While it is crucial to maintain harmony and integrity in the interior, it is essential to use a little contrast.
+This can help highlight specific details in the room and avoid overly neutral interiors and a dull look.
 Using different colours or shapes can help to create contrast.

-One of the most important elements in the interior – details.
-They are usually the ones that get the least attention, but observation is necessary everywhere – accessories, flooring, cabinet handles and even light switches.
+One of the essential elements in the interior – details.
+They usually get the least attention, but observation is necessary everywhere – accessories, flooring, cabinet handles, and even light switches.
 These details must be chosen correctly, emphasising the theme of the room.